April 18th, 2018

 What To Pack For a Music Festival

 Excited to rock out to your favorite band?
-Before you get ready for a weekend at SXSW, Bonnaroo, or any other days-long music festival, make sure you’re prepared to endure the crowds, brave endless hours on your feet, and pack the essentials to stay comfortable.
-After all, you’re there for the tunes and, as long as you go in knowing what to expect, you’re sure to have a rocking time.
+Before you get ready for a weekend at Arise, Bonnaroo, Burning Man or any other days-long music festival, make sure you’re prepared to endure the crowds, brave endless hours on your feet, and pack the essentials to stay comfortable.
+After all, you’re there for the tunes and, as long as you go in knowing what to expect, you’re sure to have an awesome time.

 1. Choose Suitable Bags